BodiAugustus/dev_site_2022/README.md

 #91.
 Created toast.js file.
 Created withToast function.
 Rendered to UI on click.

 #92.
 Remade the home page for responsive screen sizes.

+#93.
+Fixed sidebar to hide elements that were showing up through the home page.

+#94.
+Styled About and contact pages to make responsive.
+Besides some refactors and a few edits I know about (button clicker), this project is done.